Supporting Vulnerable Customers in a Digital World

 A photo of someone holding an elderly persons hands

-Carolyn Blunt shares her advice for better supporting vulnerable customers within a digital environment.
+That’s why Carolyn Blunt has shared her expert advice on how organizations can better support vulnerable customers in today’s increasingly digital environment.

-Topics that are finally being more openly talked about in schools, homes and workplaces by people from all walks of life
+These topics are finally being more openly talked about in schools, homes and workplaces by people from all walks of life.

 We have seen a huge increase in the discussion of mental health – including Jesy Nelson from Little Mix on her BBC documentary ‘Odd One Out’ and online bullying.